robertjd/stormpath-framework-spec/password-reset.md

 <a href="#top">Back to Top</a>

-#### uri
+#### path

 Default: `/forgot`

-The URI that we'll attach an interceptor to for requests, if `enabled` is `true`.
+The path that we'll attach an interceptor to for requests, if `enabled` is `true`.

 <a href="#top">Back to Top</a>

-#### nextUri
+#### nextPath

 Default: `/login?status=forgot`

-This is the URI we'll redirect the user to after a user has successfully initialized the Password Reset workflow by submitting an email address.
+This is the path we'll redirect the user to after a user has successfully initialized the Password Reset workflow by submitting an email address.

 <a href="#top">Back to Top</a>